slingr-stack/google-drive-package/README.md

 ### OAuth Scopes

-Take into account that the client must have access to the drive resources.
+Note that the client must have access to the drive resources.
 If you try to access to a resource that the user does not own the request will result in a 404 or 403 unauthorized error.

 ## Configuration Parameters
-Field names to use the parameters with dynamic configuration.
+If you have selected OAuth 2.0 authorization method, there are the field names to use the parameters with dynamic configuration.

 Name (Dynamic Config param name) - Type
 * Client Id (clientId) - Text